 One of the greatest American myths is that all a person has to do is work hard and believe in themselves, and they will ultimately succeed.
 The reality is that, for every self-made success, there are untold numbers of people who never got ahead, and never will before they’re gone.
 They may not exactly be failures, but they didn’t succeed at their goals.
 It’s taken me a few years to come to grips with being another one of those untold non-successes; as well as to accept that my lack of success doesn’t define me as a failure.
 I have to remind myself of this, every day.

-But for the present, I’ll continue to fight the urge to punish myself for my futile attempts to entertain others (for now, participation is enough), attend my mental AA meetings to keep up my sense of self-esteem, and work to recover my place in the world.
+For the present, I’ll continue to fight the urge to punish myself for my futile attempts to entertain others (for now, participation is enough), attend my mental AA meetings to keep up my sense of self-esteem, and work to recover my place in the world.